piku235/JungiThemeBundle/Resources/doc/index.md

 ### What exactly is a theme?

 The theme is an ordinary object which implements `Jungi\Bundle\ThemeBundle\Core\ThemeInterface`.
-Themes resides in a bundle and you can have in your bundle one or multiple themes.
+A theme lives in a bundle and you can have as many themes as you want in the bundle.

 [Go here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/theme-overview.md) to know more.

 ### When to use multiple themes in a bundle?

-I recommend to use multiple themes in a bundle in the certain circumstances for e.g. when you have a theme for the desktop devices and a second theme for the mobile devices, when these themes have the same part in a some point.
+I recommend to use multiple themes in a bundle in the certain circumstances e.g. when you have a theme for the desktop devices and the second theme for the mobile devices, when these themes shares the same thing.

 ### Theme mappings

-To create your own theme or themes you have for use these below theme mappings:
+To start your adventure and create your first theme you will have to use one of the following theme mappings:

 * [XML](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/xml-theme-mapping.md)
 * [YAML](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/yaml-theme-mapping.md)
 * [PHP](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/php-theme-mapping.md)

-To see how to load your theme mapping file [go here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/loading-theme-mappings.md).
+How to load a theme mapping file, you will learn from [here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/loading-theme-mappings.md).

 ### Theme tags

-Tags are the main goal of themes.
+Theme tags are the main goal of the JungiThemeBundle.
 They takes the information role and can be used for searching and grouping themes.
-Also you will learn here how to register new tags.
+In this chapter you will also learn how to register new tags.

 [Go here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/theme-tags.md)